remi-marechal/remi-marechal.github.io/index.md

   and <a href="http://v.vincent.u-bourgogne.fr/"><nobr>Vincent Vajnovszki</nobr></a>.
 You are free to check both the
   <a href="/pdf/manuscritThese.pdf">thesis manuscript</a> and <nobr>the <a href="/pdf/soutenanceThese.pdf">defence slides</a></nobr>.</p>

-  <p>So far, I’ve been doing my research in the broad field of combinatorics.
+  <p>So far, I have been doing my research in the broad field of combinatorics.
 For a detailed description of my activity,
   see the <a href="index.html#research">research section</a>.</p>
 <!-- </td> -->
 <!-- <td class="ma-tronche"><img src="/img/ma-tronche.jpg" class="ma-tronche"></td> -->